-The project charter is a term commonly found in project management.
-However, if you are new to the role or the field, the purpose and form of this document may be confusing.
+The project charter is a term commonly found in project management. it describes a document tada summarizes a prospective project.
+However, if you are new to the role or to the field, the purpose and form of this document may be confusing.
 To help you out, we covered all the basics, so keep on reading to find out what is a project charter and how to write one.

 1 – Sets estimations and risks for the outcome.